Workers' Force

-The General Confederation of Labor - Workers' Force (Confédération Générale du Travail – Force Ouvrière, or simply Force Ouvrière, FO), is one of the five major union confederations in France.
+The General Confederation of Labor – Workers' Force (Confédération Générale du Travail – Force Ouvrière, or simply Force Ouvrière, FO), is one of the five major union confederations in France.
 In terms of following, it is the third behind the CGT and the CFDT.

 Force Ouvrière was founded in 1948 by former members of the General Confederation of Labor (CGT) who denounced the dominance of the French Communist Party over that federation.

 FO is a member of the European Trade Union Confederation.
-Its leader is Pascal Pavageau since April 2018.
+Its leader is Frédéric Souillot, since June 2022.

 History

-After World War II, members of the French Communist Party attained considerable influence within the CGT, controlling 21 of its 30 federations.
-Senior figures such as Robert Bothereau and the former secretary general, Léon Jouhaux, opposed this development.
-These opponents denounced Communist influence as a threat to the independent position of trade unions, a principle enshrined in the 1906 Charte d'Amiens.
-They founded a paper, Force ouvrière.